PROFILE OF OUR SCIENTIST

-China-Central and Eastern Europe relations (including the Czech-China relations) – since the founding of the diplomatic platform 16+1 between China and CEE, Richard has been observing the interesting and dynamic development of political, economical and societal relations among involved states.
-He has published many comments for different media on this topic and is currently working on his second book in English which is also related to it.
-The Czech Republic constitutes a very interesting and rather specific instance and that’s why it receives his special attention.
+- China-Central and Eastern Europe relations (including the Czech-China relations) — since the founding of the diplomatic platform 16+1 between China and CEE, Richard has been observing the interesting and dynamic development of political, economical, and societal relations among involved states.
+He has published many comments in different media platforms on this topic and is currently working on his second book in English, which is also related to it.
+The Czech Republic constitutes a very interesting and rather specific circumstance, and that’s why it receives his special attention.

 07/2018–present: Senior Researcher/Key Researcher: Sinophone Borderlands: Interactions at the Edges